aspose-html/aspose-html-reference-tutorials/html/english/java/configuring-environment/use-message-handlers/_index.md

     }
 }
 ```

-This ensures that all resources are released, preventing memory leaks and other potential issues in your application.
+## Common Pitfalls & Tips
+- **Recursive invoke call:** The custom handler must call `invoke(context);` *after* your logic to continue the chain.
+Forgetting this can stop other handlers from running.
+- **Missing license warnings:** Without a valid license, the conversion may add a watermark or limit output size.
+- **Path issues:** Ensure `document.html` is written to the working directory or provide an absolute path.

+## Frequently Asked Questions

+**Q: What is Aspose.HTML for Java?**
+A: It’s a robust library that lets Java developers create, manipulate, and convert HTML documents without a browser.

+**Q: Why use message handlers in Aspose.HTML for Java?**
+A: They let you **handle broken links**, log missing resources, or modify requests/responses on the fly.

+**Q: Can I chain multiple message handlers?**
+A: Yes—add each handler to the `network.getMessageHandlers()` list; they execute in the order added.

+**Q: Is disposing of Configuration and HTMLDocument objects required?**
+A: Absolutely; disposing releases native memory and prevents leaks in long‑running applications.

+**Q: Besides missing images, what other errors can handlers manage?**
+A: Any non‑200 HTTP response—timeouts, 404 pages, authentication failures, etc.—can be intercepted and handled.

 ## Conclusion
-And there you have it—a comprehensive guide on using message handlers in Aspose.HTML for Java!
-We’ve walked through the process of setting up an HTML document, creating a custom message handler, and handling missing resources like a pro.
-Whether you’re dealing with missing images, broken links, or other network-related issues, this approach will give you the control you need to manage them effectively in your Java applications.

-## FAQs
+You now have a complete, production‑ready example of **converting HTML to PNG** while **handling broken links** and **catching missing resources** using Aspose.HTML for Java.
+Incorporate this pattern into larger projects to gain fine‑grained control over network operations and generate reliable image snapshots of your HTML content.

+---

+**Last Updated:** 2025-12-08
-### What is Aspose.HTML for Java?
+**Tested With:** Aspose.HTML for Java 24.12 (latest)
-Aspose.HTML for Java is a powerful library that allows developers to create, manipulate, and convert HTML documents in Java applications.
-### Why use message handlers in Aspose.HTML for Java?
-Message handlers allow you to intercept and manage network operations, such as handling missing resources or modifying requests and responses.
-### Can I use multiple message handlers in a single configuration?
-Yes, you can chain multiple message handlers together to handle different scenarios during network operations.
-### Is it necessary to dispose of the Configuration and HTMLDocument objects?
-Yes, disposing of these objects ensures that all resources are properly released, preventing memory leaks.
-### Can I handle other types of errors with message handlers?
-Absolutely!
-Message handlers can be customized to handle various types of errors, not just missing resources.
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}